0no-co/gql.tada/website/reference/gql-tada-cli.md

 | `--fail-on-warn,-w` | Triggers an error and a non-zero exit code if any warnings have been reported (default: `false`). |
 | `--level,-l`        | The minimum severity of diagnostics to display: `info`, `warn` or `error` (default: `info`).      |

-Usually, `@0no-co/graphqlsp` runs as a TypeScript language server plugin to report warnings and errors.
-However, these diagnostics don’t show up when `tsc` is run.
+Usually, the TypeScript plugin will run inside your editor's TypeScript language server process and will report warnings and errors.
+However, these diagnostics aren't run when `tsc` or other TypeScript compiler processes are used, since those neither load plugins nor are part of the TypeScript language service API.

 The `gql.tada check` command exists to run these diagnostics in a standalone command, outside of editing the relevant files and reports these errors to the console.

 When this command is run inside a GitHub Action, [workflow commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions) are used to annotate errors within the GitHub UI.